Belize: Country and Foreign Investment

 Economy and Currency

-The Belize Dollar (BZD) has a fixed rate of exchange of BZD2 to USD1.
-Most hotels, resorts, restaurants, and tour operators will accept US currency, traveler's checks, or credit cards.
-In Belize, be sure which dollar you are paying in!
+The Belize dollar (BZ$) has a fixed rate of exchange of BZ$2 to US$1.
+Most hotels, resorts, restaurants, and tour operators will accept US currency, traveller’s cheques and credit cards.
+In Belize, be sure you know which dollar you are paying in!

-Estimated GDP per capita in 2012 was USD8,900, compared to USD8,600 in 2011.
-Unemployment stood at 16.1% in September 2012 and 23.1% in 2011.
-It must be noted that different methodology was used for the compilation of the statistics which resulted in the difference of the figures.
-The Statistical Institute of Belize issued explanatory notes on its website in February, 2012.
+Estimated GDP per capita in 2016 was US$4,320, a slight fall from the level of US$4,467 in 2015.
+Unemployment stood at 8% at the end of 2016; this represents a dramatic fall from the high of 23.1% in 2011.
+It must be noted that different methodology was used for the compilation of the statistics which resulted in the difference in the figures.
+The Statistical Institute of Belize issued explanatory notes on its website in February 2012.